 North Beach Water District is a member of Enduris.
 Chapter 48.62 RCW provides the exclusive source of local government entity authority to individually or jointly self-insure risks, jointly purchase insurance or reinsurance, and to contract for risk management, claims, and administrative services.
+Enduris was formed July 10, 1987 pursuant to the provisions of Chapter North Beach Water District is a member of Enduris.
+Chapter 48.62 RCW provides the exclusive source of local government entity authority to individually or jointly self-insure risks, jointly purchase insurance or reinsurance, and to contract for risk management, claims, and administrative services.
 Enduris was formed July 10, 1987 pursuant to the provisions of Chapter 48.62 RCW, Chapter 200-100 WAC, and Chapter 39.34 RCW.
-Two (2) counties and two (2) cities in the State of Washington joined together by signing an Interlocal Governmental Agreement to fund their self-insured losses and jointly purchase insurance and administrative services.
-As of August 31, 2014, there are 491 Enduris members representing a broad array of special purpose districts throughout the state.
+Two (2) counties and two (2) cities in the State of Washington joined together by signing an inter-local governmental agreement to fund their self-insured losses and jointly purchase insurance and administrative services.
+As of August 31, 2015, there are 507 Enduris members representing a broad array of special purpose districts throughout the state.
+Enduris provides property and liability coverage as well as risk management services and other related administrative services.